syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-N> * Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to PDF conversion.
+N> * Creating an instance of **ChartToImageConverter** class is mandatory to convert the charts present in the Presentation to PDF conversion.
 Otherwise, the charts are not exported to the converted PDF.
 N> * **ChartToImageConverter** is supported from .NET Framework 4.0 onwards

 **PresentationToPdfConverterSettings** can be used to customize the conversion of Presentation to PDF document. **ChartToImageConverter** class can be further used to improve the quality of converted charts in the PDF document.
 For more information about this, see [Conversion](/file-formats/presentation/conversion).